trojal/rozero-notes/memorial-dungeons/equipment.md

   </tbody>
 </table>

+---

 ### Expedition Equipment (Grade III)

-The second grade of Memorial Dungeon equipment.
+The third grade of Memorial Dungeon equipment.
 Your character must be at least **base level 70** to wear this grade of equipment.

 <table>
   <thead>